 US Naval War College Professor Tom Nichols hired Press Shop to help his publisher’s in-house team line up media attention for THE DEATH OF EXPERTISE.
 It was clear this book, which is about the degradation of learning, knowledge, and experience and how it threatens our democracy, had a lot of potential in the wake of the 2016 election.
 Nichols, a Never-Trump conservative, wanted to make sure he could spread the book’s message as widely as possible.

 We coordinated multiple national spots for Nichols, including MSNBC’s The Last Word with Lawrence O’Donnell, CNN’s The Lead with Jake Tapper, and The Tavis Smiley Show.
 Radio and podcasts we lined up included WNYC’s Indivisible radio, Slate’s The Gist podcast, KQED Forum, KABC, Think on KERA, and others.
-Nichol’s book sales exceeded expectations and our PR contract was extended by Oxford University Press.
+Nichol’s book sales exceeded expectations, and Oxford University Press extended our PR contract.
 The book spent months in the top 1,000 on Amazon, was a Canadian bestseller, and went into multiple printings.

-Nichols' work "defending experts in an anti-factual age" was named one of Politico’s ’50 Ideas Blowing Up US Politics’ in 2017.
+Nichols' work, "For Defending Experts In An Anti-factual Age," was named one of Politico’s ’50 Ideas Blowing Up US Politics’ in 2017.

 A few of our favorite media hits: